StockNews.com Initiates Coverage on Yiren Digital (NYSE:YRD)

-StockNews.com began coverage on shares of Yiren Digital (NYSE:YRD – Get Rating) in a report issued on Saturday morning.
-The brokerage issued a strong-buy rating on the technology company’s stock.
+StockNews.com assumed coverage on shares of Yiren Digital (NYSE:YRD – Get Rating) in a report issued on Sunday.
+The brokerage set a “strong-buy” rating on the technology company’s stock.

 Yiren Digital Ltd. is engaged in the easy access to affordable credit and investors with attractive investment opportunities through its online marketplace.
 It operates through Yiren Wealth and Yiren Credit segments.
 The Yiren Wealth segment specifically targets the mass affluent investors and provides them with one-stop asset allocation-based wealth management solutions.